bcgov/sbc-mcap/README.md

 Q. What platforms, operating systems or servers will I need to host my own page that uses the MCAP functions (web chat and/or live assist)?

 >There is no specific requirement for the web environment on which you can host your own MCAP-capable pages.
 All you need is a system to serve web pages to the user.
 Commonly used platforms are Apache Web Server, NGinx or even IIS.
-You can even write your own web server such as in the Demo SPA, whivh uses its own node.js
+You can even write your own web server such as in the Demo SPA, which includes its own server written in node.js

 Q. What platforms, operating systems or servers does the MCAP Single Page App run under?